gorse-io/docs/src/docs/benchmark.md

+---
+icon: dashboard-fill
+---
 # Benchmark

-In this section, different settings of Gorse are compared.
+In this page, different database backends of Gorse are compared.

 ## RESTful APIs

-Before benchmark RESTful APIs, [the develop environment](/developers-guide) should be set up first.
+Before benchmark RESTful APIs, [the develop environment](/docs/contribution-guide#setup-develop-environment) should be set up first.
 Then, change working directory to `server` and run benchmark script:

 ```bash
 cd server